beccaepa/beccaepa.github.io/_posts/2022-09-05-Easy-Paper-Writing-Tips.md

     g.
 Observe that
     h.
 Try to
     i. very, really, extremely, etc.
-17. "Replace the following words:"
+18. "Replace the following words:"

     a.
 Want
     b.
 Hope
     c.
 Contractions ("it's" --> "it is" for formailty)
     d.
 Any words in quotations marks (a way to sneak information, imprecise, or "dodgy" words in)
-18. "Ask about every sentence: Is what you're saying correct?"
+19. "Ask about every sentence: Is what you're saying correct?"
-19. Never use passive tense; always specify the actor ("We find...")
+20. Never use passive tense; always specify the actor ("We find...")
-20. Explain all unusual/uncommon terminology on the first usage in the paper.
+21. Explain all unusual/uncommon terminology on the first usage in the paper.
-21. Don't start every sesntence with "We'- it's good to add just a bit of variation
+22. Don't start every sesntence with "We'- it's good to add just a bit of variation
-22. "Plots:"
+23. "Plots:"
     a.
 Use the font size for axis ticks/labels at least as large as the normal paper text
     b.
 Colorblind friendly colormaps (e.g. "perceptually uniform ones" like matplotlib viridis)
-23. Put an eye-catching figure on the first page if possible because most readers will just see the first page and decide whether to read the paper based on that.
+24. Put an eye-catching figure on the first page if possible because most readers will just see the first page and decide whether to read the paper based on that.
-24. “There are four parts to the paper: The title, abstract, intro, and rest of the paper.
+25. “There are four parts to the paper: The title, abstract, intro, and rest of the paper.
 You should spend equal time on each” – Jitendra Malik.
 This is good advice because it advises you to spend writing time on sections in proportion to the amount of reading time a section will get.
 "These days, I’d add another, equally important part of the paper: the tweet thread" 🙂
-25. Check for typos before final submission, e.g., with some auto-checking software.
+26. Check for typos before final submission, e.g., with some auto-checking software.
 Overleaf misses things that e.g. Grammarly does not.
-26. Limit hedging (“may” or “can”).
+27. Limit hedging (“may” or “can”).
 Hedge words should almost always be dropped.

-*<ins> Other Paper Writing Resources </ins>*
+**Other Paper Writing Resources**

-- [How to write a research paper (talk by Simon Peyton Jones)](https://www.youtube.com/watch?v=uuoZ3becbXU) – [Shomir Wilson – Guide for Scholarly Writing](https://shomir.net/scholarly_writing.html) – [Heuristics for Scientific Writing (a Machine Learning Perspective) – Approximately Correct](http://approximatelycorrect.com/2018/01/29/heuristics-technical-scientific-writing-machine-learning-perspective/)
+- [How to write a research paper (talk by Simon Peyton Jones)](https://www.youtube.com/watch?v=uuoZ3becbXU)

+– [Shomir Wilson – Guide for Scholarly Writing](https://shomir.net/scholarly_writing.html)

+– [Heuristics for Scientific Writing (a Machine Learning Perspective) – Approximately Correct](http://approximatelycorrect.com/2018/01/29/heuristics-technical-scientific-writing-machine-learning-perspective/)